Supergiovane/node-red-contrib-sonospollytts/README.md

 **Polly Voice**<br/>
 Select your preferred voice

-**Sonos IP** <br/>
-Insert your sonos's IP (If your Sonos device doesn't allow you to set a fixed IP, you need to reserve an IP using the DHCP Reservation function of your router/firewall's DHCP Server)

 **Sonos Volume** <br/>
 set the preferred TTS volume, from "0" to "100" (can be overridden by passing <code>msg.volume="40";</code> to the node)